-In early years, the process of screening is taking place across the school year.
-Students are being screened for speech and language disorders, communication disorders, occupational problems and learning difficulties in collaboration with specialists from external agencies.
+In some cases, students are screened at school for speech and language disorders, communication disorders, occupational problems and learning difficulties in collaboration with specialists from external agencies.
+When a therapist from an external agency visits the school, the inclusion team informs the security team of the visitor's name and date/time of visit.